roscoestar/roscoestar.github.io/_posts/2019-09-26-pterosaur-overview.markdown

 Above: A simplified pterosaur family tree, approximately to scale.
 The green band represents the Triassic (we begin in the late Triassic here), the orange is Jurassic and the red is Cretaceous.
 When a line ends, it means that group has gone extinct.
 Note that this is not a comprehensive list of families; there are many genera that don’t fall into any of these groups.

 The first four groups--Eopterosauria, Dimorphodontia, Rhamphorhynchidae, and Anurognathidae--together make up the “rhamphorhynchoids,” while the last three--Archaeopterodactyloidea, Azhdarchoidea, and Pteranodontia--make up the pterodactyloids.
 “Rhamphorhynchoids” is in quotes because it’s a **paraphyletic group**.
-You can see why based on this tree: any clade containing Eopterosauria and Dimorphodontia, for example, must also contain Azhdarchoidea and Pteranodontia.
+You can see why based on this tree: any clade containing Eopterosauria and Dimorphodontia, for example, must also contain Azhdarchoidea and Pteranodontia (more on this in my other post, about why [I am a fish](https://obscuredinosaurfacts.com/blog/post/2019/09/06/i-am-a-fish.html).
 Effectively, calling something a “rhamphorhynchoid” is just saying it’s a pterosaur that’s _not_ a pterodactyloid (and indeed, sometimes scientists refer to this group as the non-pterodactyloid pterosaurs).

 ### Rhamphorhynchoidea
 Even though it’s a paraphyletic group, “rhamphorhynchoids” do have a lot of features in common.
 They have toothy jaws or beaks that contain teeth, long tails, a sprawling quadrupedal stance, and they tend to be relatively small, with wingspans of usually 8 feet or less.
 They also tended not to have the extravagant head crests favored by many pterodactyloids, though some did sport some extreme headgear before it was cool.